 What happens in a session?

-The first session is a one-hour assessment, which helps me understand what your problem is and how I can help.
+The first session, which is an assessment, lasts for an hour.
+This helps me understand what your problem is and how I can help.
 It also helps clarify what you want from our work together.
 We can then focus on the issue that feels most pressing for you right now (becoming less anxious, for example, or tackling low mood).

 I will then give you homework to do every day before we next meet.
 If you're stressed, this might be breathing exercises or ways of being more assertive with your boss, say, or a difficult colleague.
 Or if you are suffering from low mood, it might be trying some small, manageable ways of becoming more active throughout the week, or solving one of the problems you face.
 What makes cognitive therapy so effective is that you will learn exactly what you need to do to make significant changes – and I will support and encourage you to stick to your plan.